fernandosam/install/README.md

-# install
+# Exemplo de Instalador NSIS

-Exemplo de Instalador NSIS
+- Utilizar a ferramenta BAT TO EXE.